Investment in Vantage Products Ltd to improve flexibility, shorten customer lead times and position business at forefront of product development

 Manufacturing at the business’s Daventry facility started in March, with the introduction of a high-speed laser cutting centre, a press brake and other ancillary equipment needed for producing the portfolio of equipment.

-The Shareholders & Directors of Die-Pat and Vantage believe in and are passionate about UK manufacturing as Eddy Edwards, Managing Director comments:
+The whole team at Die-Pat and Vantage believe in and are passionate about UK manufacturing:

 “This is just the first step of what will be a series of substantial investments throughout the business to bring manufacturing processes back in-house.
 These new capabilities position us at the forefront of product development, enabling us to work in tandem with our customers to develop new and innovative products tailored to meet their specific needs.
 The investment will ensure the Die-Pat business is able to stand firm against external economic pressures and changes to the international business environment.